snmsanjay/Movie-Metrics-Explorer/README.md

 # Movie-Metrics-Explorer

 Movie-Metrics-Explorer
+Overview
-This project involves SQL queries on the IMDb Top 250 Movies dataset.
-The dataset is represented in the table IMDB_movies, with the following schema:
+Movie-Metrics-Explorer is a project that involves SQL queries on the IMDb Top 250 Movies dataset.
+The dataset is represented in the IMDB_movies table, and it contains information about the top 250 movies based on user ratings on the IMDb platform.
+This project aims to explore various metrics and insights about these top-rated movies using SQL queries.

+Dataset
+The IMDb Top 250 Movies dataset is stored in the IMDB_movies table, which has the following schema:

+sql
+Copy code
 CREATE TABLE IMDB_movies(
    Sl_No        INTEGER  NOT NULL PRIMARY KEY
   ,Name         VARCHAR(68) NOT NULL